dotlang/language/README.md

 - Note that condition must be a boolean expression.
 - You can use any of available operators for condition part.
 - Also you can use a simple boolean variable (or a function with output of boolean) for condition.
-`var max = if (x > y) x else y`
+`var max = if x > y then x else y`

 ```
-  if ( exp1 and exp2 ) 11 else -1
+  if exp1 and exp2 then 11 else -1
 ```
 - `a=xyz if(cond)` is also possible.
 `a=(cond)[true=>xyz, false=>a]`
 - But if `if` is used as a suffix to a statement, it won't be translated to map lookup:
-`return 1 if (x)`
+`return 1 if x`

 ### Exclusive resource
+ every tuple that embeds `ExclusiveResource` is treated like an exclusive resource.
-If some data type represents a resource which needs to be handled only by one function or thread at time, it's type must be marked with `ExclusiveResource` protocol (for example file handle, db connection, network socket, ...).
+If some data type represents a resource which needs to be handled only by one function or thread at time, it's type must embed with `ExclusiveResource` (for example file handle, db connection, network socket, ...).
 These types are not supposed to be shared because of their inherent mutability.
 This protocol has a single `dispose` function to release the resource.
 These types have some properties which are enforced by the compiler:
 1. Any function which creates them, has to either call dispose on them or pass them to another function.
 2. Any function that has an input of their type, must either call dispose or pass it to another function.
 3. Any use of them after being passed to another function is forbidden.
 4. Closures cannot capture them (but you can pass resources to them).
 ```
-type FileHandle := {handle: int} +Disposable
+type FileHandle := {ExclusiveResource, handle: int}
 func closeFile(x:FileHandle)->bool { ... }
 f = openFile(...)
 ...